JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

   - If you have many related maps, e.g. repeatedly forking off a map into two sub-versions
   - Due to referential transparency the cost of copying is **zero**!!
   - Multiple Lists similarly can share common portions
-  - See [Real World OCaml](https://dev.realworldocaml.org/maps-and-hashtables.html) for example benchmarks of this
+  - See [Real World OCaml benchmarks (scroll down)](https://dev.realworldocaml.org/maps-and-hashtables.html) for example benchmarks of this

 ### Examples of Idiomatic FP
 <a name = "examples"></a>